The Boundary of Amoebas: Introduction

 This article is organized as follows.
-In Section \ref{Sec:Preliminaries} we introduce the notation and recall all relevant general facts about amoebas.
-In Section \ref{Sec:NecessaryCondition} we prove the Implication \eqref{Equ:MainTheorem} of Theorem \ref{Thm:Main1}.
-In Section \ref{Sec:GenericallySufficient} we show that \eqref{Equ:MainTheorem} is in fact an equivalence of statements if $\mathbf{w} \in \R^n$ is a non-singular point of the contour.
-Furthermore, we prove Corollary \ref{Cor:Main1} and discuss its consequences.
-In Section \ref{Sec:Computation} we recall approximation methods for amoebas and develop an algorithm for computing the boundary and the contour.
-In Section \ref{Sec:AmoebaBases} we introduce the concept of an amoeba basis, we give an overview of known facts and figure out, why a description of the boundary of amoebas is essential in order to be able to compute amoeba bases.\\
+In Section \ref{Sec:Preliminaries} we introduce notation and recall all relevant facts about amoebas.
+In Section \ref{Sec:NecessaryCondition} we prove the implication \eqref{Equ:MainTheorem} of Theorem \ref{Thm:Main1}.
+In Section \ref{Sec:GenericallySufficient} we show that \eqref{Equ:MainTheorem} is in fact an equivalence if $\mathbf{w} \in \R^n$ is a non-singular point of the contour.
+We also prove Corollary \ref{Cor:Main1} and discuss its consequences.
+In Section \ref{Sec:Computation} we review approximation methods for amoebas and develop an algorithm for computing the boundary and the contour.
+In Section \ref{Sec:AmoebaBases} we introduce the concept of an amoeba basis, give an overview about known facts, and show why a description of the boundary of amoebas is crucial for the computation of amoeba bases, see Theorem \ref{Thm:AmoebaBasesBoundary}.\\

-We remark that some of the results of this article, basically Section \ref{Sec:NecessaryCondition}, are contained in the thesis of the second author \cite{deWolff:Diss}.
+We remark that some of the results of this article, mostly Section \ref{Sec:NecessaryCondition}, are part of the thesis of the second author \cite{deWolff:Diss}.